ManimCommunity/manim/README.md

 ## Contributing

-Contributions to `manim` are always welcome.
+Contributions to Manim are always welcome.
 In particular, there is a dire need for tests and documentation.
 For contribution guidelines, please see the [documentation](https://manimce.readthedocs.io/en/latest/contributing.html).

 This project uses [Poetry](https://python-poetry.org/docs/) for management.
 You must have poetry installed and available in your environment.
 You can learn more `poetry` and how to use it at its [Documentation](https://manimce.readthedocs.io/en/latest/installation/for_dev.html).